Fireandplants/plant_gbif/README.md

 ### 4. Extract matching records from the GBIF Plantae data ###

-This step reads line by line through the 140 million GBIF occurrence records (October 2014 download) and extracts those for which 1) there is a latitude and longitude, and 2) for which the species name matches a name in `gbif_tank_lookup_final.csv`.
+This step reads line by line through the 140 million GBIF occurrence records  and extracts those for which 1) there is a latitude and longitude, and 2) for which the species name matches a name in `gbif_tank_lookup_final.csv`.
+Note that the current version reads through a slightly more recent GBIF download (`0000911-150306150734599.zip`) downloaded on 3/11/2015.
+Citation: GBIF.org (11th March 2015) GBIF Occurrence Download http://doi.org/10.15468/dl.4motu9 to catch any more recent updates or edits to gbif.
+But we did not rerun the fuzzy name matching which should be extremely unlikely to be useful for adding new names when so many synonyms have already been matched.

 ```
 python extract_matched_gbif_occurrences.py

 ```

-The result is saved as a large tab-separated file, current version is `gbif-occurrences_extracted_150310.csv`.
-This is our full species occurrence data with 77344114 lines (presumable 77344113 occurrences).
+This extraction step scanned 137,460,919 records and found 82,135,388 records matching our names.
+The result is saved as a large comma-separated file, current version is `gbif-occurrences_extracted_150311.csv`.
+This is our full species occurrence data.

+### 5. Data cleaning

-This file should go to Dan McGlinn for further cleaning.
+This file goes to Dan McGlinn for further cleaning.

 [bigphylo]: https://github.com/Fireandplants/bigphylo
 [ejforrestel]: https://github.com/ejforrestel